tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **baseline markers: peripheral blood lymphocyte counts > 2,000, lower % PD-1 expression on T cells, lower % Tregs, lower IL-6/8 levels, higher IL-17 levels, autoantibodies, some HLA alleles, among other things all associated with more irAEs**
  - **on treatment markers: increased leukocyte count, clonal expansion of more T cell clones, more newly emerging T cell clones, decline in T cell clonality, increased IL-6 levels, among other things all associated with more irAEs**
  - **takehome for me: on treatment markers including clonal expansion of more T cell clones, more newly emerging T cell clones, decline in T cell clonality all very interestingly associated with more irAEs**
+# Biomarkers for immune checkpoint inhibitor-mediated tumor response and adverse events
+ - **irAE incidence does depend on tumor type, melanoma has higher frequency of skin and gastrointestinal irAEs but lower frequency of pneumonia compared to NSCLC patients, dermatitis, arthritis, and myalgia more common in melanoma patients than renal cell carcinoma patients, pneumonitis and dyspnea less common in melanoma**
 # Broad TCR repertoire and diverse structural solutions for recognition of an immunodominant CD8<sup>+</sup> T cell epitope
  - many distinct TCRs recognizing HLA-A2-M1 (pMHC) here, solution to specifically recognizing a relatively featureless peptide antigen
 # Cancer immunotherapy based on mutation-speciifc CD4<sup>+</sup> T cells in a patient with epithelial cancer